dmlc/xgboost/doc/tutorials/dask.rst

         # Use `client.compute` instead of the `compute` method from dask collection
         print(await client.compute(prediction))

-Be careful that XGBoost uses all the workers supplied by the ``client`` object.
-If you are training on GPU cluster and have 2 GPUs, the client object passed to XGBoost should return 2 workers.

 *****************************************************************************
 Why is the initialization of ``DaskDMatrix``  so slow and throws weird errors
 *****************************************************************************